 Gallimard Grande Reserve Chardonnay NV

-Grower Champagne is so hot right now.
+Grower Champagne is so hot right now, but it can be hard to find grower Champagne bubbles on a budget.
 Like single-vineyard wines, grower champagne tends to have a better expression of terroir and this is a spectacular example from Gallimard, a small, six generation family-owned producer with a small production of around 140k bottles each year.
 We were astounded by the quality to price ratio here, and you could easily pay $70+ for something similar but we hooked it up for $25/bottle.
 Regardless of the price it’s sure to please the most fussy of bubbly fanatics with plenty of citrus, fresh made dough, a touch of ginger, and lemon pie flavors that blast off through super fine bubbles.

 You shouldn’t have too much trouble finding equally delicious substitutes at your local wine shop, but of course, if you want to make sure you don’t miss out on future deals on bubbly, the smart thing to do is join our mailing list below so you’ll be among the lucky ones who receive our daily deal.